Manage Image Presets managing-image-presets

 You access Rasterize PDF/AI Image Preview Rendition process component options by way of the DAM Update Asset workflow.

-Select Adobe Experience Manager in the upper left, navigate to Tools > Workflow > Models.
+Select Adobe Experience Manager in the upper left, the click Tools > Workflow > Models.
 On the Workflow Models page, select DAM Update Asset, then on the toolbar select Edit.
 On the DAM Update Asset workflow page, double-select the Rasterize PDF/AI Image Preview Rendition process component to open its Step Properties dialog box.

 Rasterize PDF/AI Image Preview Rendition options rasterize-pdf-ai-image-preview-rendition-options